Azure/azure-sdk-for-js/sdk/communication/communication-job-router/README.md

 ## Next steps

-Please take a look at the [samples](https://github.com/Azure/azure-sdk-for-js/blob/main/sdk/communication/) directory for detailed examples on how to use this SDK.
+Take a look at the [samples](https://github.com/Azure/azure-sdk-for-js/blob/main/sdk/communication/) directory for additional detailed examples of using this SDK.

 ## Contributing